nagasudhirpulla/taming_python/blog/skills/folium_rectagle_polyline.md

 In this post we will learn how to draw circles in **folium** maps.
 See [this](https://nagasudhir.blogspot.com/2021/07/introduction-to-folium-for-interactive.html) post to learn about folium libary basics

-### Draw a simple rectangle with location and radius
+### Draw a simple rectangle with diagonal coordinates
-* location - latitude, longitude location of the center of the circle
-* radius - radius of the circle in **meters**
 ```python
 import folium